-IDPH also announced today that as of the end this year, it will follow the lead of the CDC and shift from daily reporting of new COVID-19 cases and deaths to a weekly cadence for reporting that data.
+IDPH announced last week that as of the end this year, it is following the lead of the CDC and shifting from daily reporting of new COVID-19 cases and deaths to a weekly reporting cadence.
 Daily case and death data will no longer be reported as of January 1, 2023.
 Following that date, IDPH will report weekly data on Wednesday of each week for the previous week ending Sunday.
-IDPH will continue to report ICU bed availability and hospital admission data on a daily basis.
+IDPH will continue daily reporting of ICU bed availability and hospital admission data.